CAVaccineInventory/airtable-publish/README.md

 Secrets:

+In production, this is fetched automatically.
+In development, you should mount the file if you need to upload as part of your QA cycle.

 - /gcloud-key.json: a Google Cloud service account key, with write access to the storage bucket

+## Development

 Example docker invokation:
 `docker run -e AIRTABLE_KEY=<key> -e BUCKET_PATH=gs://gs://cavaccineinventory-sitedata/<directory> -v <gcloud storage key>:/gcloud-key.json -it <image>`